florind/Gborders/readme.md

 Gborders: Generating a borders overlay in Google Maps
 =============

-This project is based on the  work I have done here http://blog.newsplore.com/2009/02/22/spincloud-labs-political-boundaries-overlay-in-google-maps-part-1 and here http://blog.newsplore.com/2009/03/01/political-boundaries-overlay-google-maps-2 for adding a live border overlay on Google Maps. iSee the results in action in http://spincloud.com as you browse the Meteoalarm layer (http://blog.newsplore.com/?p=382)
+This project is based on the  work I have done here http://blog.newsplore.com/2009/02/22/spincloud-labs-political-boundaries-overlay-in-google-maps-part-1 and here http://blog.newsplore.com/2009/03/01/political-boundaries-overlay-google-maps-2 for adding a live border overlay on Google Maps.
+See the results in action in http://spincloud.com as you browse the Meteoalarm layer (http://blog.newsplore.com/?p=382)

 Prerequisites